Peter Blegvad: Early years

+Slapp Happy and Henry Cow

-In 1972, Blegvad followed the itinerant Moore to Hamburg, Germany, where the two formed the avant-pop trio Slapp Happy with Dagmar Krause, Slapp Happy recorded two albums for Polydor Germany with krautrock group Faust as their backing band.
+In 1972, Blegvad followed the itinerant Moore to Hamburg, Germany, where the two formed the avant-pop trio Slapp Happy with Dagmar Krause.
+Slapp Happy recorded two albums for Polydor Germany with krautrock group Faust as their backing band.
 Polydor released the first, Sort Of in 1972, but rejected the second, Casablanca Moon.

-This rejection prompted Slapp Happy to relocate to London where they signed up with Virgin Records and re-recorded Casablanca Moon, released in 1974 by Virgin as Slapp Happy.
+Blegvad had got to know Faust due to playing with them at their base in Wümme, and would subsequently go on tour with them in the UK, playing guitar as a live band member.
+This in turn put him in contact with Faust's tourmates, the avant-rock group Henry Cow, with whom he was "soon making all sorts of plans".
+The rejection of Casablanca Moon prompted Slapp Happy to relocate to London where they signed up with Virgin Records and re-recorded Casablanca Moon, released in 1974 by Virgin as Slapp Happy.
 (The original Casablanca Moon was later released by Recommended Records as Acnalbasac Noom in 1980.)

-In 1974, Slapp Happy merged briefly with avant-rock group Henry Cow, recording two albums in 1975, Desperate Straights and In Praise of Learning.
+In 1974, Slapp Happy merged briefly with Henry Cow, recording two albums in 1975, Desperate Straights and In Praise of Learning.
 Shortly after recording In Praise of Learning, first Moore and then Blegvad left Henry Cow due to incompatibilities with the other musicians in the group.
 Blegvad has confessed that the technical demands of Henry Cow's music were beyond him ("It was discovered – not to my surprise – that I actually couldn't play Henry Cow music.
 The chords and the time signatures were too complicated.
 And... just generally, Anthony and I felt kinda lost...") but it was also clear that there were crucial differences in artistic approach.
 Blegvad would later reveal (in an interview for the Hearsay fanzine) that "the piece that got me kicked out was "Living in the Heart of the Beast".
 I was assigned the task for the collective to come up with suitable verbals, and I wrote two verses about a woman throwing raisins at a pile of bones.
 Tim Hodgkinson just said, I'm sorry, this is not at all what we want.
 And he wrote reams of this political tirade.
 I admired his passion and application but it left me cold.
 I am to my bones a flippant individual, I don't know why I was created thus or what I'm trying to deny, but it clashed with the extreme seriousness.
 People who take themselves very seriously make me giggle, unless they're pointing a weapon at me or my loved ones".

-Due to Krause's decision to remain with Henry Cow, Slapp Happy dissolved and the three members went their separate ways (although the group would periodically reunite in 1982, 1991, 1997, 2000 and 2016–17).
+Due to Krause's decision to remain with Henry Cow, Slapp Happy dissolved and the three members went their separate ways.
+Despite the simultaneous foundering of Blegvad's involvement with both groups, it was not the end of his working relationships with the various members.
+Many of Blegvad's future solo albums and projects would feature former members of Slapp Happy and Henry Cow; and Slapp Happy themselves would periodically reunite in 1982, 1991, 1997, 2000 and 2016–17.